 Muir Woods parking is extremely limited and is expected to sell out during the busy summer months.
 So, you’ll need to reserve parking early – or just hop on one of our San Francisco tours to Muir Woods 😉

-OPTION 6: Bike up THEE MOUNTAIN of mountain bikes
+OPTION 6: Bike up the mountain

-The predecessor to the modern mountain bikes were used on Mt.
+The predecessor to the modern mountain bike was used on Mt.
 Tamalpais.
-These early version of mountain bikes were just surdy old Schwinn bike frames with fatter tires and better breaks.
+This early version of mountain bikes was just sturdy old Schwinn bike frames with fatter tires and better breaks.

-Even though the road to Muir Woods is filled with hair pin turns, big sightseeing buses and NO BIKE LANE — you still see plenty of avid bicyclists daring to bike up and down the mountain.
+Even though the road to Muir Woods is filled with hairpin turns, big sightseeing buses and NO BIKE LANE, you still see plenty of avid bicyclists daring to bike up and down the mountain.